gLuColte/glucolte.github.io/rules.md

 - Not every meeting deserves you.
 Attend only if you’ll **gain or contribute**.
 - Default to **asynchronous updates** (docs, notes, recordings) over live meetings.
 - Capture open loops (ideas, tasks, errands) into one trusted system (not your head).
+- When you feel unfocused (e.g. early morning), **reset your state**: stand up, take a 5-minute walk, breathe, then plan your top 3 priorities for the day.

 ---